Class ZCL_LLM_CALL_LOGGER

 Overview

-implements logging functionality for LLM (Large Language Model) interactions.
+The class ZCL_LLM_CALL_LOGGER implements logging functionality for LLM (Large Language Model) interactions.
 It provides conditional logging controlled by system configuration and user-based filtering.

 Public Methods:

-only if logging is enabled for the current contextCONSTRUCTOR
+Inserts a log entry intoZLLM_CALL_LOGonly if logging is enabled for the current contextCONSTRUCTOR:

 Initializes activation state by checking configuration fromZLLM_SYSTEM